 Tango Networks UK is a UK subsidiary of Texas-based Tango Networks Inc. (New Investigation Finds Israel, UK and Jersey Telcos Enable Spying on Phones Worldwide)

-All three appear as recurring nodes in the surveillance traffic graph — not as one-time anomalies but as consistent access infrastructure across campaigns with different tooling and different targets.
+All three appear as recurring nodes in the surveillance traffic graph: consistent access infrastructure across campaigns with different tooling and different targets, not one-time anomalies.

 The carrier-level view, however, is not where the full attack surface sits.
 Below the carrier sits the Global Title (GT) leasing layer.